Sapphire at a Glance

 Formation Process

-Sapphire is a variety of corundum (aluminum oxide, Al2O3) that forms in metamorphic rocks (marbles, gneisses) and igneous rocks (syenites, basalts) under conditions of high temperature and pressure.
-The blue color in Sapphire comes from trace amounts of iron and titanium substituting for aluminum in the crystal lattice.
+Sapphire is a variety of corundum (aluminum oxide) that forms in metamorphic and igneous rocks under high temperature and pressure.
+The blue color comes from trace iron and titanium substituting for aluminum in the crystal lattice.
 Corundum crystallizes in the trigonal system, forming hexagonal prisms and bipyramids.
-The hardness of 9 on the Mohs scale (second only to diamond) makes Sapphire exceptionally durable.
-Sapphires found in alluvial deposits have been transported from their original host rock by water and weathering, often rounding into water-worn pebbles.
+At hardness 9 on the Mohs scale, Sapphire is exceptionally durable, second only to diamond.
+Sapphires found in alluvial deposits have been carried from their original host rock by water and weathering, often ending up as water-worn pebbles.

 Varieties